d2gex/afar_coper/readme.md

 ```

 Third, install the project dependencies.
 If you do not want to install them system-wide, which is highly
-recommended not do so, you can create a virtual environment as described on [Python Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).
+recommended, you can create a virtual environment as described on [Python Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).
 A quick tutorial hack is shown below:

 ```bash